riekrh/docker-distribution/doc/spec/namespace.md

 ~~~

 ## Discovery
 The discovery process involves resolving a name into namespace scoped metadata.
-The
-namespace metadata contains the full set of information needed to fetch and
+The namespace metadata contains the full set of information needed to fetch and
 verify content associated with the namespace repository.
 The metadata includes
 list of registry api endpoints, the trust model, and search index.
+The discovery
+process should not be considered secure and therefore certificates retrieved as
+part of the discovery process should be verified before trusting.

 Discovery can be defined as...
 `<fully qualified name> -> scope([<registry api endpoint>, ...], <certificate>, <search index>, ...)`